cloudflare/cloudflare-docs/products/cloudflare-one/src/content/policies/filtering/dns-policies-builder/index.md

 ### YouTube Restricted Mode

 Similarly, you can enforce YouTube Restricted mode by choosing the Youtube Restricted Mode action.
 YouTube Restricted Mode is an automated filter for adult and offensive content that's built into YouTube.
-To enable Youtube Restricted Mode, you could set up a rule like the following:
+To enable Youtube Restricted Mode, you could set up a policy like the following:

 | Selector | Operator | Value | Action |
 | --- | --- | --- | --- |